Beto O'Rourke slams Israeli leader Netanyahu as ally of 'racists'

 During Wednesday's New Hampshire stops, meanwhile, O’Rourke targeted sales of assault weapons, skirted his stance on late-term abortions, called for pre-K starting for four-year-olds, and acknowledged that he has a learning curve as he runs for president.

-Asked during an event at Plymouth State University about his stance on assault weapons, O’Rourke repeated this belief that such firearms should be for military use only.
+Asked during an event at Plymouth State University about his stance on assault weapons, O’Rourke repeated his belief that such firearms should be for military use only.

 He pledged that if “you own something like an AR-15 and I’m your president, keep it.
 Continue to use it responsibly.
 I don’t want to take anyone’s guns from anyone in the country.”

-But he said the AR-15, “which is a variant of something that was designed for battlefield use I see no reason for it to be sold into our communities.”
+But he said the AR-15, “which is a variant of something that was designed for battlefield use, I see no reason for it to be sold into our communities.”

 BETO O'ROURKE STANCE ON LATE TERM ABORTIONS